 Population measures provide insight on the changing size and face of communities, and the distribution of population among ages affects the character of and challenges faced by a community.
 For example, an area with a large concentration of youth will have different service needs currently and in the future than an area with a large elderly population.

-From 2000 to 2015-19 in Essex County, there was more growth in older age brackets among both men and women.
-Among men, the greatest increases were in the age brackets of 60-84 (52%) and 85 or older (78%), along with an increase in the population of women in both of these age brackets.
-There was a much smaller increase in the age brackets of 20-39 for men (2%) and for women 20-39 a decrease (2%).
+From 2000 to 2017-21 in Essex County, there was more growth in older age brackets among both males and females.
+Among males, the greatest increases were in the age brackets of 60-84 (62%) and 85 or older (73%), along with an increase in the population of females in both of these age brackets.
+There was a much smaller increase in the age brackets of 20-39 for males (5%) and for females 20-39 (1%).
 These were similar to trends in Massachusetts and the nation.

-Within Essex County, the City of Lawrence had larger increases for both genders in the age brackets of 40-59 (34% for women and 24% for men).
-There was a larger increase for men in the age brackets of 60-84 (64%).
+Within Essex County, the City of Lawrence had larger increases for both males and females in the age brackets of 40-59 (47% for females and 38% for males).
+There was a larger increase for males in the age brackets of 60-84 (70%).

-Trends in Essex were very similar to the comparison counties, with more growth in older populations for both genders, and losses or small growth in younger populations.
+Trends in Essex County were very similar to the comparison counties, with more growth in older populations for both males and females, and losses or small growth in younger populations.